202-546-0795 ext. 2105

-Laicie Heeley is Director of Middle East and Defense Policy at the Center for Arms Control and Non-Proliferation where her work focuses primarily on weapons proliferation, defense analysis, and Iran.
+Laicie Heeley is Policy Director at the Center for Arms Control and Non-Proliferation where her work focuses primarily on weapons proliferation, defense analysis, and Iran.

 Prior to joining the Council, Heeley held positions at Physicians for Social Responsibility, The Counter Terrorist Finance Organization, and Global Green USA.
 Heeley holds a B.A. in Political Science from The George Washington University and an M.A in International Relations from St. Mary’s University.

 Laicie in the News